Gaiarsa Lab | UC Merced

 • July 2020.
 I just moved to Zürich!
 I am excited to join the Bascompte Lab and explore a new country (& continent)!

 • February 2020.
 I am honored to have been awarded a Marie Sklodowska-Curie Fellowship!
-Starting July 1st, I join Jordi Bascompte's group to work on the effects of climate change on species interactions.
+Starting July 1st, I will join Jordi Bascompte's group to work on the effects of climate change on species interactions.

 • September 2019.
 I am the co-founder of R-Ladies Riverside.
 Check out our GitHub repo for some cool resources!